Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 The fee displayed is the course fee.
 Course fees are per year for full-time courses and per course for part-time courses.

-There may be other costs associated with this course, e.g. kit, equipment, books, trips etc. Financial support may be available to support you with these.
+Other costs may be associated with this course, e.g., kit, equipment, books, trips, etc. Financial support may be available to support you with these.
 See the Student Money pages for more information.

 Courses fees